William Penn faced and understood persecution. For him Pennsylvania was a noble experiment

-experiment where all peoples and religions would be respected.
+where all peoples and religions would be respected and protected.

-This image shows the Quaker Meeting House that Pennsylvania founder William Penn
+This image shows the Quaker Meeting House near Philadelphia that William Penn attended.

-Please use this web site as an initial guide to genealogical research in Philadelphia.
+Please use this page as an initial guide to genealogical research in Philadelphia.

 If, after conducting your own investigation, you feel you might benefit from professional

-The keeping of vital records (birth, marriage and death) was not a mandated function
+The keeping of vital records (birth, marriage and death) was not a reliable function

 in Pennsylvania until 1906.
 Several counties and cities – including Philadelphia